LeonieBorne/subcortex/README.md

 Most of the Matlab scripts described below are adaptations of the [gradientography pipeline available on github](https://github.com/yetianmed/subcortex).
 Results visualizations are done in Python, using [Nilearn](https://nilearn.github.io).

+More information on the pipeline is accessible in our paper ["Functional re-organization of hippocampal-cortical gradients during naturalistic memory processes."
+(Borne et al. 2023)](https://doi.org/10.1016/j.neuroimage.2023.119996).
+Our reviewer response is accessible [here](./NIMG_22_939_revisions.pdf).

 ## preprocessing.m

 This script do a few additional preprocessing steps on top of HCP minimal preprocessing pipeline (Glasser et al 2013).